apache/opennlp/opennlp-core/opennlp-runtime/BENCHMARKS.md

-model the eval compute is shared by both versions and the relative single-thread win is smaller (~1.3x on ARM, roughly neutral on x86), while the concurrent scaling gap is preserved (measured 5.8x -> 13.3x at saturation on 24 pinned cores with a real NER model).
+model the eval compute is shared by both versions and the relative single-thread win is smaller (~1.3x on ARM, roughly neutral on x86), while the concurrent scaling gap is preserved (measured 5.8x -> 13.3x at saturation on 24 pinned cores with the SourceForge-era 1.5 English `en-ner-person.bin` model).

 ## JUnit Correctness Test